petre-renware/cosana/OPEN_ISSUES_ROADMAP.md

 * Location:
     * server-side: in `sys_core` component as separated module-file
     * client-side: NOT YET DEFINED
-* Status info: open [piu]@230315, updated [piu]@230315
+* Status info: open [piu]@230315

-## RMAP.007 - ADS Decision Criteria save all function
+## RMAP.007 - ADS Decision Criteria "save all" feature

-* Objective: save all functionality for all DETAIL level add / changed records
+* Objective: "save all" functionality for all DETAIL level add / changed records
 * Implementation:
     * function should be written in `ads_decision_criteria.html` in specific scripts section and called by `ads_start_page.html` function `get_new_ads_decision_criteria()`
     * optional, the API should be updated to implement a *bulk save* or use existing save in a for loop record-by-record